Royals vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- In 21 starts, Taillon has pitched through or past the fifth inning 14 times.
-He has a season average of five frames per outing.
+- He has started 22 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 13 of them.

+- Steele has 10 starts in a row of five innings or more.

-- He has two appearances with no earned runs allowed in 21 chances this season.
+- He has five appearances this season with zero earned runs allowed out of his 22 chances this season.

 |Opponent